Emily Cullinan Mimili, South Australia, Australia, b. 1952

-Emily Cullinan, b.1952 paints her Country that she travelled with her family as a child and has worked for many years teaching it's important stories in Uluru NT.
-Emily was born in rugged bush land, close to the Eastern APY community of Mimili.
+Emily Cullinan paints her Country that she travelled with her family as a child and has worked for many years teaching the important stories in Uluru, Northern Territory.
+Cullinan was born in rugged bush land, close to the Eastern APY community of Mimili.
 Her father was a respected cultural law man, and taught her and her two young sisters to live a traditional life.
 Emily did not encounter European settlers until she was a teenager.

 Cullinan and her family used to travel long distances by walking or occasionally hitching wagons to camels and donkeys, they would camp at night inside hand built wiltjas (shelters) in the bush, sleeping in the warm sand.
 The walk between Indulkana and Mimili regions took her 5 days, she recalls travelling this route many times to visit family.
 Cullinan’s powerful paintings depict the iconic water holes, majestic boulders, and river beds she would cross on her journey.